 Example 1: Mr. and Mrs. Brown, Chattanooga (Hamilton County), Where PACE shines

 Mr. Brown is 76.
 He has Type 2 diabetes (insulin-dependent), congestive heart failure (NYHA Class II), early Alzheimer's (MoCA 18/30), and ADL dependence in bathing, dressing, and toileting.
 Mrs. Brown is 74 and his primary caregiver, but she has osteoarthritis and chronic back pain.
 They live in their Chattanooga home of 35 years.
+The figures in this example apply Tennessee's 2026 institutional-Medicaid income and asset limits.,

 Income: Mr. Brown $2,200/month Social Security + $400 pension = $2,600/month.
 Mrs. Brown $1,800/month Social Security.
 Combined $4,400/month.
 Assets: Combined countable $80,000 (savings and a CD).
 Home (exempt).
 One car (exempt).
-Recent ER visits: 3 in past 6 months.
+Recent ER visits: three in the past six months.

 • NF LOC: Mr. Brown has insulin-dependent diabetes + CHF + Alzheimer's + ADL dependence in 3 domains, likely scores 11–13 on the Acuity Scale.
 Meets NF LOC.